opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 When using the Print Xsheet command, a dialog with information about the location and name of the generated HTML file is displayed; then the generated HTML file is displayed in your default browser.

-The HTML file is saved in the same location of the TNZ file; the CSS file used for its formatting is generated as well, by copying the one located in the folder ``OpenToonz 1.x stuff\profiles\layouts\settings`` .
+The HTML file is saved in the same location of the TNZ file; the CSS file used for its formatting is generated as well, by copying the one located in the folder ``OpenToonz_stuff\profiles\layouts\settings`` .
 If a CSS file is already available in the location where the HTML xsheet file is saved, it will be used instead of generating a new one.

 .. note:: If you want to move the HTML xsheet file, you should move the CSS file as well, in order to preserve the HTML file appearance as defined by the CSS file.

 .. _editing_the_html_xsheet_header_and_table_size:

 Editing the HTML Xsheet Header and Table Size
 '''''''''''''''''''''''''''''''''''''''''''''
-The HTML xsheet header and the size for the tables used to represent the xsheet content can be defined by editing the`` xsheet_html.xml``  file available in the folder ``OpenToonz 1.x stuff\profiles\layouts\settings`` .
+The HTML xsheet header and the size for the tables used to represent the xsheet content can be defined by editing the`` xsheet_html.xml``  file available in the folder ``OpenToonz_stuff\profiles\layouts\settings`` .
 It can be edited with any text editor software, e.g. Notepad or TextEdit.

 The whole text is included in the tag ``xsheet_html`` , that contains the elements ``page``  and ``info`` , where the different users and roles are defined.
 The basic structure of the file is the following: